SimeonHristov99/aoc_2023/aoc_2023/day13/notes.md

 Find the line of reflection in each of the patterns and summarize the pattern notes.

+- In part 1, a reflection is defined as perfectly equal lines.
+- In part 2, a reflection is defined as lines that can have at most one different element.

 ## Part 1

 ### Define the function for parsing the input